 Generating income is typically a focus of the marketing team.
 However, launching a PR campaign will inevitably contribute to increased interest in your brand.
-Ideally, a PR campaign will generate more publicity resulting in more sales or leads.
+Ideally, a PR campaign will generate more publicity, sales, or leads.

 This is one of the most important aspects of a PR strategy.
-Brand awareness emerges in any PR (positive or negative) as the public starts recognizing and learning about your brand, its values, and how the organization contributes to innovation within its industry.
+Brand awareness emerges (positive or negative) as the public starts to recognize and learn about your brand, its values, and how the organization contributes to innovation within its industry.

 The more you speak up, leaning on your expertise and industry knowledge, the more likely it is to build credibility and authority within your industry.

 Thought leadership is an excellent example of this, as a name and a face get attached to your brand, making the brand more human.
-You will gain more trust among your target audience, who will start seeing the potential in your work and values.
+You will gain the trust of your target audience, who will start seeing the potential of your work and values.

 Having a thought-out PR strategy will ensure that your brand gets the timing right to get the most attention paid to what you want to share.
-Whether it's a milestone, successful funding round, a breakthrough, an innovation, an idea, or just a story of your brand you want to share.
-The more attention and better timing you have, the more investors will be attracted to the idea of your brand.
-This increases your security for the future as you have secured the trust of people who see the potential of your product or service.
+Whether it's a milestone, a successful funding round, a breakthrough, an innovation, an idea, or just a story of your brand, the more attention and better timing you have, the more investors will likely be attracted to your brand.
+This can secure the trust of people who see the potential of your product or service.

 Industry experts will be watching your successes and mistakes.
-The strategy you use can work in your favor by ensuring that the experts become advocates, especially for those attracted to your business and those that resonate with your values, beliefs, and ideas.
-This, however, requires a PR strategy that provides you with the best timing and positioning.
+The strategy you use can work in your favor by ensuring that the experts become advocates, especially those who are attracted to your business and who resonate with your values, beliefs, and ideas.
+This can prove invaluable, but requires a PR strategy that provides the best timing and positioning.

 You will need specific measurements and metrics in place throughout your campaign to know how well you're doing and to get an overall measure of the success of your campaign.